Love Biscoff spread? This Biscoff twist bread tastes just like a Biscoff pastry and looks amazing!

-So here I have tried my hand at it using a standard enriched dough recipe, in Biscoff Twist Bread.
+So here I have tried my hand at the pattern, using a standard enriched dough recipe, in Biscoff Twist Bread.
 The idea is from The Daring Kitchen.
-I also made a Nutella twist bread with the second half of the dough.
-See which you fancy first!

 Since I made Croatian Povitica last year, I have begun to enjoy working with bread dough in more complicated designs or methods when I have time.
 Admittedly that isn’t very often though.

 The recipe makes two loaves.
-I filled my first loaf with Biscoff spread and my second with Nutella.
-Both taste great, the bread is almost pastry-like.
+I fill my first loaf with Biscoff spread and my second with Nutella.
+Both taste great, and you get to try both of course.

 Ingredients

-For the quantities see the recipe card at the end of the post.
+For the quantities make sure you go to the recipe card at the end of the post.

 - strong white bread flour